GafferHQ/gaffer/doc/source/ScriptingAPI/ScriptFiles/index.md

 ### “parent” variable ###

-Normally, nodes are added to the `script` variable.
-In serialized code, however, compatibility between different environments needs to be preserved, and node scope issues need to be avoided.
-Therefore, the ["parent" variable](../SpecialVariables/index.md) is used instead, to guarantee the nodes are added to the root script.
+In serialized code, compatibility between different graph environments needs to be preserved, and node scope issues need to be avoided.
+Therefore, instead of using the `script` variable (as you would in the _Script Editor_), the serializer uses the ["parent" variable](../SpecialVariables/index.md) to guarantee the nodes are added to the containing environment, whether it be the root script or a containing node.

 ### “__children” variable ###

 To avoid issues overwriting the `parent` variable's [dictionary](../DictionarySyntax/index.md) keys, serialized scripts also use the `addChild()` method, in conjunction with a temporary `__children` variable.
-This way, the serializer can add nodes to the dictionary without accidentally overwriting them, while also retaining their handles for later reference.
+This way, the serializer can add nodes to the dictionary without accidentally overwriting existing nodes with identical names, while also retaining their handles for later reference.

 ## See Also ##